library(dplyr)

 library(broom.mixed); library(performance)

-In this example, we have a rice yield data from ‘agricolae’ package.
-This consists of of 3 different rice varieties grown under 3 management practices and 5 Nitrogen levels in the split-split design.
-Here, we are using rice yield data from the (agricolae) package.
+In this example, we have a rice yield data from the agricolae package.
+The experiment consists of 3 different rice varieties grown under 3 management practices and 5 Nitrogen levels in the split-split plot design.

 <- read.csv(here::here("data", "rice_ssp.csv")) rice